nidrissi/web/content/class/1920-homotopie/index.en.md

 ## Organization

-<div class="alert alert-info" role="alert">More information to come.</div>

 Lectures will being in January 2020 and end in February 2020.
+More information to come.

 ## Bibliography